Amasia District

 The Amasia District (Ամասիայի շրջան) was a raion (district) of the Armenian Soviet Socialist Republic from 1930 and later in 1991 of the Republic of Armenia until its disestablishment in 1995.
-The Amasia District today constitutes a northwestern part of the Shirak Province (marz) and bordered the Kars Province of the Republic of Turkey to the west, and the Javakheti region of Georgia to the north.
-Its administrative center was the town Amasia.
+The Amasia District today constitutes a northwestern part of the Shirak Province (marz) and bordered the Kars Province of the Republic of Turkey to the west and the Javakheti region of Georgia to the north.
+Its administrative center was the town of Amasia.
+Geographically, Amasia is located in a high-altitude area, bordering Turkey to the west and Georgia to the north.
+The broader Shirak Province, which Amasia is now part of, is characterized by the Ashotsk Plateau and Shirak Plain, surrounded by various mountain ranges.

 History

 The Amasia District was formed on the territory of the Armenian SSR in 1930, originally part of the Leninakan uezd (previously Alexandropol uezd).
-Amasia is the only territory of the former Kars Oblast retained by Armenia as the rest of it was annexed by Turkey through the Treaty of Kars.

-The district and its capital were originally known as Aghbaba (Աղբաբա) before being renamed Amasia in the 1930s.

-Shortly after the Dissolution of the Soviet Union, the Republic of Armenia consolidated the Amasia, Ani, Artik, Akhuryan, and Ashotsk districts into the larger Shirak Province.
+Amasia is the only territory of the former Kars Oblast retained by Armenia, when Turkey annexed the rest of it through the Treaty of Kars.
+The district and its capital were initially known as Aghbaba (Աղբաբա) before being renamed Amasia in the 1930s.
+Shortly after the Dissolution of the Soviet Union, the Republic of Armenia consolidated the Amasia, and four districts into the larger Shirak Province.